wp-plugins/thirstyaffiliates/readme.txt

 * DoFollow/NoFollow options (global or per link)
 * Open in new window options (global or per link)
 * Full importing and exporting support via standard WordPress tools
-* Full backup support via standard WordPress backup solutions
+* Full backup compatibility via standard WordPress backup solutions
 * Uses WordPress approved storage techniques – doesn't bloat your database with extra tables!
 * Using the link picker insert affiliate links as standard links, shortcodes (great for adding classes for link styling), or pre-linked images.
 * Add your graphics, banners and other images to affiliate links for easy insertion